-- Microsoft Office 365 ProPlus All Ohio State students are now eligible for free Microsoft Office 365 ProPlus through Microsoft's Student Advantage program.
-Each student can install Office on five PCs or Macs, five tablets (Windows, iPad[®] and Android[TM]) and five phones. - Students are able to access Word, Excel, PowerPoint, Outlook and other programs, depending on platform.
-Users will also receive 1 TB of OneDrive for Business storage. - Office 365 is installed within your BuckeyeMail account.
+- Microsoft Office 365 ProPlus All Ohio State students are now eligible for free Microsoft Office 365 ProPlus through Microsoft's Student Advantage program. - Students are able to access Word, Excel, PowerPoint, Outlook and other programs, depending on platform. - Office 365 is installed within your BuckeyeMail account.
 Full instructions for downloading and installation can be found https://ocio.osu.edu/kb04733.